LuanRoger/electron-shadcn/README.md

 # electron-shadcn

-Template with everything that you will gona need to develop an Electron application from start to the end.
+Template with everything that you will gonna need to develop an Electron application from start to the end.

 ![Demo GIF](https://github.com/LuanRoger/electron-shadcn/blob/main/images/demo.gif)

 ## Libs and tools

-To develop a Electron app, you problaby will need some UI, test, formatter, style or other kind of library or framework, so I install and configure some of them to you.
+To develop a Electron app, you probably will need some UI, test, formatter, style or other kind of library or framework, so I install and configure some of them to you.

 ### Engine 🏍️